neagle/n3/src/content/posts/serverless-websockets-with-ably/index.md

 ---
 title: Serverless Websockets with Ably
-description: How (and why) to use Ably to bring websockets to a serverless deployment.
+description: How to integrate Ably and WebSockets in a serverless architecture, and why WebSockets are the best choice for realtime communication.
 tags:
 - serverless
 - websockets